 Agile is a relatively new approach to software development based on the Agile Manifesto and Agile Principles.
-These documents are straightforward.
+These documents are an easy read and you should absolutely check them out.
 I will sum them up as stating that development should be driven by what is most valuable to the customer and that our projects should align around delivering value.

 With a big-A, “Agile” is a software development process that aims to fulfill the agile principles.
 There are actually several variants that fall under the Agile umbrella such as Scrum, Kanban, and Extreme Programming.
-Each of these have techniques, rituals, and processes that supposedly lead to delivery of a quality product by helping teams focus on value-added work.
+Each of these have techniques, rituals, and processes that help teams deliver a quality product through a focus on value-added work1.